zbalkan/zbalkan.github.io/_posts/2025-02-23-wazuh-sysmon-guidance.md

   - Sysmon
 ---

-When you want to get more visibility on wour Windows endpoints, Sysmon is the go-to utility for most.
+Sysmon is the go-to utility for most of those who want more visibility on their Windows endpoints.
 Sysadmins or security engineers try to utilize known good baselines instead of configuring manually.
 Generally, this baseline is either [SwiftOnSecurity](https://github.com/SwiftOnSecurity/sysmon-config) or [Olaf Hartong's work](https://github.com/olafhartong/sysmon-modular).

 Sysmon is amazing with the ability it provides for visibility.
-You can find the [articles](https://wazuh.com/search/?s=sysmon) that make use of Sysmon with Wazuh on official blog.
+You can find the [articles](https://wazuh.com/search/?s=sysmon) that use Sysmon with Wazuh on the official blog.

-## Fine tuning or tailoring
+## Fine-tuning for Wazuh

-I'd like to note that if you are using Wazuh, you need some fine tuning for your environment.
-Justlike any SIEM, Wazuh needs tailoring to your environment.
-Then, you need a continuous fine tuning process duing the lifetime.
+I'd like to note that if you are using Wazuh, you need some fine- tuning for your environment.
+Just like any SIEM, Wazuh needs tailoring to your environment.
+Then, you need a continuous fine-tuning process during the lifetime.
 But with Sysmon, we can have a sane baseline by just checking the capabilities and comparing them.
 That'd be a better baseline for everyone regardless of the work environment.

 | Event ID | Name | Covered by Wazuh | Atomic Rule ID | Rule Group | Child rule files |
 |---|---|---|---|---|---|